ericf/express-handlebars/README.md

 This package was designed to work great for both the simple and complex use cases.
 I _intentionally_ made sure the full implementation is exposed and is easily overridable.

-The package exports a function which can be invoked with no arguments or with a `config` object and it will return a function (closed over sane defaults) which can be registered with an Express app.
+The package exports a function which can be invoked with no arguments or with a `config` object and it will return a function (closed over sensible defaults) which can be registered with an Express app.
 It's an engine factory function.

 This exported engine factory has two properties which expose the underlying implementation: